misakimichy/Redux-state-tree/README.md

     4) Add second argument to createStore.
 After the first argument, which is reducers, pass `Redux.applyMiddleware(checker)`.

     5) Rewrite the checker function using an arrow function to make code clean.

+13. Add multiple middleware
+    1) Add second middleware named `logger`.
+This acts like a development middleware.
+This will console.log whenever an action is dispatched, you'll see what action is and what is the new state once the action was dispatched.

+    2) It'll `console.group()` and the title of this group is `action.type`. `console.group()` is going to group everything between that first `console.group()` invocation and `console.groupEnd()` invocation. `console.log` the action.

+    3) Invoke `next(action)` here as if we are dispatching the action here.
+That'll allow me to get new state in the next line.
+Then finally it returns the result we got by invoking next.

+    4) Since I added one more middleware, add `logger` to `applyMiddleware`'s second argument.

+    5) Now once `createStore` is called, before it hits reducers, it invokes `checker` and `logger` middleware.